 - Group C: Colleges use the same enhanced messaging offered to Group B plus provide students with “last dollar” tuition assistance

 MDRC leveraged insights from behavioral science—the study of how we make decisions and what motivates us to take action—to develop the interventions for Groups B and C. The informational campaign for Group B intended to motivate students to register for summer term with simple, personalized print and digital communications.
 Group C benefitted from the informational campaign and additional aid that covered the difference between students’ costs and the Pell Grant funding or other grants they had available for summer courses.

 The first phase of the study included 3,689 students at four Ohio community colleges: Columbus State Community College, Marion Technical College, Southern State Community College and Stark State College.
 The colleges launched interventions during January and February of 2017, either on or just prior to the day summer registration opened.
 MDRC reported its findings from Summer 2017 in this brief.

 The U.S. Department of Education reinstated year-round Pell Grants for the 2017-2018 academic year, which offered eligible students additional funding for summer courses.
-MDRC continued to work with the Phase One colleges during Summer 2018, and has included six additional Ohio colleges for Phase Two of the study: Clark State Community College, Lakeland Community College, North Central State Community College, Northwest State Community College, Rio Grande Community College and Sinclair Community College.
-Early results have been promising, and in Phase Two, similar interventions are being implemented and evaluated in the new context of year-round Pell Grants.
-Watch for a future brief detailing findings from Phase Two, which began in spring 2018 with 10,816 students enrolled in the study across all 10 colleges.
+MDRC continued to work with the Phase One colleges during Summer 2018, and added six Ohio colleges for Phase Two of the study, which began in spring 2018 with 10,816 students.
+The additional colleges are Clark State Community College, Lakeland Community College, North Central State Community College, Northwest State Community College, Rio Grande Community College and Sinclair Community College.

 Contact Senior Program Officer Sue Cui at email@example.com.